Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming: Computing warning accuracy and related quantities

-Putting the above discussions together, define the permutation group $G=\{\text{All possible}$\\ $\text{compositions of elements from $G_{\text{within}}$ and $G_{\text{between}}$}\}$.
-For any $g \in G$, the integer program (P0) is invariant under transformation $g$.
-Note that which is an extremely large number if $N$ is large, indicating an extremely high degree of symmetry of program (P0) and resulting in computational infeasibility of solving (P0) due to the so-called ``curse of symmetry," which refers to a general fact that an integer program is typically computationally infeasible if its variables can be permuted in many ways (e.g., $|G|$ is large) without changing the structure of the problem (\citealp{margot2010symmetry}).
+Putting the above discussions together, define the permutation group $G=\{$All possible compositions of elements from $G_{\text{within}}$ and $G_{\text{between}}\}$.
+For any $g \in G$, the integer program (P0) is invariant under permutation $g$.
+Note that which is an extremely large number if $N$ is large, indicating an extremely high degree of symmetry of the integer program (P0) and resulting in computational infeasibility of solving (P0) due to the so-called ``curse of symmetry," which refers to a general fact that an integer program is typically computationally infeasible if its variables can be permuted in many ways (e.g., $|G|$ is large) without changing the problem structure (\citealp{margot2010symmetry}).

 In addition to the computational challenge, another implication of the above arguments is that, as mentioned in Section~\ref{sec: introducing warning accuracy}, a sensitive set (i.e., an optimal solution to the integer program (P0)) itself is not an intrinsic concept because for a given sensitive set, its transformation under some between-strata permutations (as in $G_{\text{between}}$) and/or within-strata permutations (as in $G_{\text{within}}$) is still a sensitive set.
 However, a simple but important observation is that these different sensitive sets have the same sensitivity weights.
 As mentioned in Section~\ref{sec: introducing warning accuracy}, this motivates us to introduce an intrinsic concept associated with a sensitive set -- sensitivity weights, which is invariant under any permutations in $G_{\text{between}}$ and $G_{\text{within}}$ and therefore provides an intrinsic quantification of a causal conclusion's relative sensitivity to the four different types of outcome misclassification.